The force multiplier to organisational cyber security and cyber resilience? Culture.

 No system or approach is perfect – we certainly have our challenges – but our approach means that everyone, no matter their location, language or job title knows why cyber-security is as much part of our mission as delivering food aid or getting children into school.

-Mac Esmilla is Global Chief Information Security Officer and leads the Global Cybersecurity Programme for World Vision International and was recently listed as one of Cyber Defense Magazine’s Top Global CISOs for 2022.
+Mac Esmilla is Global Chief Information Security Officer and leads the Global Cybersecurity Programme for World Vision International and was recently listed as one of Cyber Defense Magazine’s Top Global CISOs for 2022 *and* came in the top ten oon the CSO30 ASEAN 2022 list.
 Judges look at these candidates, searching for the most innovative, with unparalleled success in communicating with their boards and senior level executives, detecting, and stopping breaches and data loss, complying with regulations, and building powerful risk reduction programs for their organisations.